 Android TV SDK Setup

-The following message types are supported for Android TV, without the need for development work.
+Message types supported for Android TV without development work:

 Requirements